Integrable measure equivalence and rigidity of hyperbolic lattices: Cohomological tools

 \begin{definition} For $z\in\Hsp^n$ let $\nu_z$ be the \emph{visual measure} at $z$ on the boundary $B=\partial\Hsp^n$ at infinity, that is, $\nu_z$ is the push-forward of the Lebesgue measure on the unit tangent sphere $\mathrm{T}^1_z\Hsp^n$ under the homeomorphism $\mathrm{T}^1_z\Hsp^n\to\partial\Hsp^n$ given by the exponential map.
 For a $(k+1)$-tuple $\sigma=(z_0,\ldots, z_k)$ of points in $\Hsp^n$ we denote the product of the $\nu_{z_i}$ on $B^{k+1}$ by $\nu_\sigma$. \end{definition}

-\begin{remark} The measure $\nu_z$ is the unique Borel probability measure on $B$ that is invariant with respect to the stabilizer of $z$.
+The measure $\nu_z$ is the unique Borel probability measure on $B$ that is invariant with respect to the stabilizer of $z$.
 All visual measures are in the same measure class.
-Moreover, we have $\nu_{g z}=g_\ast\nu_z=\nu_z(g^{-1}\_)$ for every $g\in G$. \end{remark}
+Moreover, we have